b2m9/b2m9.github.io/_posts/2015-08-02-dont-waste-your-time-in-meetings.markdown

 Ask yourself: is it necessary to meet?
 Is your project bursting into flames without this meeting?

 If yes, then go ahead.
-If no, then choose other ways of communication.
+If the answer is no, then choose other ways of communication.
 Kicking off a discussion via a mailing list or any other collaboration platform is a good way to enhance the communication because it's asynchronous.
 This way of communication is open, persistent, and transparent and people are able to follow the conversation on their own schedule.

 If it's more like a "status update" kind of a meeting, then write a concise post about it and share it with your audience.
 It's up to you to find the best alternate way, but please don't choose email.